Seller Mistakes Common in Bozeman Montana Real Estate Sales

 Don’t make the mistake of taking the contract lightly.
 Protect yourself and go over it with a fine-tooth comb.
 It’s important that all of the costs, terms and responsibilities are included.
 Have you disclosed everything about your home?
 Share all known defects with your buyer in writing.
 It will protect you if she later becomes dissatisfied.

-Ask lots of questions.
-Are your communication styles similar?
+In Summary: Ask lots of questions.
+Are you and your Montana Realtor’s communication styles similar?
 Do your schedules mesh?
-Is there an easy way to contact the agent?
-Is he or she someone others have recommended?
-Does she know the local area and the housing market?
-What are the agent’s marketing strategies?
+Is there an easy way to contact this particular Montana real estate agent?
+Is he/she someone others have recommended as an excellent agent?
+Does he/she know the southwest Montana region and the SW Montana housing market?
+What are the Bozeman agent’s marketing strategies?